sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASIC.md

 > VAR radius = 5  !
 Circle radius in pixels
 OK
 > REM This is a full-line comment
 OK
+> ' This is also a comment (alternative syntax)
+OK
 ```